yaouDev/japan-travel-tips/Shopping & Fashion/README.md

 Japanese shoe sizes are (kind of) measured in centimeters.
 Size 28 (EU 43) is usually the largest size most places carry.

-## Trends
+## Trends (Tendencies)

 In general, the color scheme is quite muted.

-* At work: a suit (women too) or uniform is worn - exceptions are rare.
+* At work: a suit (women too) or uniform is worn - exceptions are rare (but vary by industry, of course).
 * Females: Flow-y, lace-y, and "feminine".
 Skirts and dresses are common.
-Showing any skin (even arms) is rare.
+Modesty is norm in most places - revealing clothing is rare.
 * Males: Oversized shirts, silk button downs, "preppy".
 Usually planned, but casual.
 * Alternative: In general, really out there.
 Usually direct contrast to the conservative norm.
 Mostly in places like Harajuku.

 ## Tattoos

 Tattoos are mostly fine in an everyday setting, especially if you're a foreigner.
 The only real struggle will be to enter public baths (including at hotels/ryokan).

 ## Glasses

-Japanese people tend to have really narrow nose bridges, as such, it's to be extremly difficult to even find a pair of glasses that fits if your nose bridge is even somewhat pronounced.
-As a caucasian I wouldn't expect to get new frames in Japan.
+Many Japanese eyewear brands design frames for slimmer nose bridges, which can make fit tricky for some visitors.
+Larger international chains (JINS, Zoff) carry a variety of fits, but if you rely on a specific style, consider bringing your preferred frames. **Don't** underestimate this point.

 ## Hair(dressing)